seng438-winter-2022/seng438-a2-StayFrostea/Assignment2-ReportTemplate.md

 the source code method // they test. identify which tests cover which partitions you have explained in the test strategy section //above

-## Discussion of benefits and drawbacks of mocking
+## Discussion of Benefits and Drawbacks of Mocking

 The use of mocking allows for dependencies to be accounted for and abstracted.
 The mocking will allow th user/tester to account for the expected output of DOC classes.
 The call from the SUT will be to a fake class that has controlled output.